bersling/rust-bert-docker/README.md

 - [x] Even the second calls to something like classify take ~5-8 seconds on a CPU.
 So it didn't seem feasible.
 - [x] There are nlp cloud providers out there.
 To get started, it might be easier for you too to use one of those.
 - [x] The health-check endpoints are functional on Linux (couldn't make it work on Mac M1).
+- [x] The docker image takes quite long to build.
+Maybe something like rust chef could help to speed up consecutive builds by leveraging docker layering.

 Having said all of that, this project might still serve as a starting or inspiration point for someone.
 Have fun. :)